EduardoRodriguesF/Pirita/README.md

 ## The idea

-*[ECS]: Entity Component System
-Though still incomplete, the framework is focused in an ECS architecture.
+Though still incomplete, the framework is focused in an [ECS](https://en.wikipedia.org/wiki/Entity_component_system) architecture.